Area of zoo

 Aardvark facts

-• Aardvarks create burrows which are important to other animals in their habitat.
-In South Africa, 27 other species were recorded using their burrows which provide protection from the heat and predators.
-These burrows can be up to 13m long, but are usually around 3 metres king.
+- Aardvarks create burrows which are important to other animals in their habitat.
+In South Africa, 27 other species were recorded using their burrows which help provide many animals protection from the heat and predators.
+These burrows are usually around 3 metres long, but sometimes reach up to 13 metres in length.

 Aardvark diet